-Financial Aid Policy - Standards of Academic Progress for Graduate Students
+Financial Aid Policy - Standards for Satisfactory Academic Progress for Graduate Students

-Students receiving federal Title IV aid must make satisfactory academic progress (SAP) in order to maintain their eligibility for financial assistance.
-To meet the standards of SAP, you must meet or exceed minimum academic performance levels in both qualitative and quantitative standards each trimester.
+Graduate students receiving federal Title IV aid must make Satisfactory Academic Progress (SAP) in order to maintain their eligibility for financial assistance.
+To meet SAP, you must meet or exceed minimum academic performance levels in both qualitative and quantitative standards each trimester.

 |Attempted Hours||Required Completion|

 |13 or more||67%|